CopterExpress/clover/docs/en/simulation_m1.md

 ```

 In this case, change the type of the network card to bridged.
 In the virtual machine settings, choose *Network*, and set *Network Mode* menu to *Bridged (Advanced)*.

+Later, if some network issues occur, change the network mode back to *Shared Network*.